US STOCKS-Apple drags on Nasdaq after revenue miss

 By Edward Krudy

-NEW YORK, July 25 (Reuters) - Nasdaq index futures fell on Wednesday after Apple became the latest high-profile company to miss forecasts, though the broader market gained on a report the Federal Reserve was moving closer toward further stimulus for the sluggish economy.
+NEW YORK, July 25 (Reuters) - Nasdaq index futures fell on Wednesday after Apple became the latest high-profile company to miss earnings forecasts, though the broader market gained on a report that said the Federal Reserve was moving closer toward further stimulus for the sluggish economy.

-Apple Inc results fell short of Wall Street’s expectations as the European economy sagged and consumers held off buying its flagship iPhone ahead of a new version expected in the fall.
-Shares dropped 4.3 percent in premarket trading.
+* Apple earnings fell short of Wall Street’s expectations as the European economy sagged and consumers held off buying its flagship iPhone ahead of a new version expected in the fall.
+Shares dropped 4.9 percent in premarket trading.

-Federal Reserve officials are moving closer to taking more steps to aid the flagging economy, the Wall Street Journal reported late on Tuesday, helping to lift stocks off their lows of the day.
-Expectations the Fed will act, maybe as early as its rate-setting meeting next week, have been growing.
-Tuesday’s story, while nothing new, helped cement that view.
+* Federal Reserve officials are moving closer to taking more steps to aid the flagging economy, the Wall Street Journal reported late on Tuesday, helping to lift stocks off their lows of the day.
+The Fed holds its next rate-setting meeting next week.

 “The willingness of the Fed to continue to keep rates at a very low point does put a bottom to the stock market and it’s that bottom that makes people confident, particularly traders, to continue to come in on these selloffs because they feel there isn’t much lower to go,” said Rick Meckler, president of investment firm LibertyView Capital Management in New York.

-Wall Street stocks fell on Tuesday, hit by signs the euro zone crisis is worsening and evidence that Europe’s slowdown is hurting U.S. companies, including bellwether United Parcel Service.
+* Wall Street stocks fell on Tuesday, hit by signs the euro zone crisis is worsening and evidence that Europe’s slowdown is hurting U.S. companies, including bellwether UPS.